 Universiti Teknologi Malaysia (UTM) is the largest engineering-based university in Malaysia offering a variety of programmes for all levels of tertiary education.
-It is located in both Kuala Lumpur, the capital city of Malaysia and in Johor Bahru, within Iskandar Malaysia, a vibrant economic corridor in the south of Peninsular Malaysia.
+The city campus are located in Kuala Lumpur, the capital city of Malaysia, tropical campus in Johor Bahru, within Iskandar Malaysia, a vibrant economic corridor in the south of Peninsular Malaysia and Agri Campus in Pagoh, within the Pagoh Education Hub located in the northern part of Johor.

-UTM's mission is to lead in the development of creative and innovative human capital and advanced technologies that will contribute to the nation's wealth creation.
+UTM's mission is to develop holistic talents and prosper lives through knowledge and innovative technologies.
 This is in line with the aspiration of the country towards becoming a knowledge-based, innovation-led economy grounded in creativity and innovation with high value creation.
 Through a strategic transformation of its organisational structure, UTM is focused in creating a vibrant academic culture and fertile intellectual ecosystem that inspire creativity and innovation.

-With a strength of more than 2,500 academic staff, of which more than 500 are international graduate faculty members, UTM continuously strives to develop and enhance quality academic and professional programmes of international standard and global recognition.
-The student population consists of more than 11,000 full-time undergraduate students, more than 6,000 enrolled in distance learning programmes as part-time students and more than 13,000 postgraduate students in various fields of specialisation.
-More than 4500 of these students are international students.
+With a strength of more than 1,500 academic staff, of which more than 500 are international graduate faculty members, UTM continuously strives to develop and enhance quality academic and professional programmes of international standard and global recognition.
+The student population consists of more than 24,000 students in both undergraduate and postgraduate programs and more than 6,000 enrolled in distance learning programmes as part-time students in various fields of specialisation.
+More than 5,000 of these students are international students from more than 70 countries.